Gemology

 Gemology or gemmology is the science dealing with natural and artificial gemstone materials.
-It is a geoscience and a branch of mineralogy.
+It is a specific interdisciplinary branch of mineralogy.
 Some jewelers (and many non-jewelers) are academically trained gemologists and are qualified to identify and evaluate gems.

 History

-Rudimentary education in gemology for jewellers and gemologists began in the nineteenth century, but the first qualifications were instigated after the National Association of Goldsmiths of Great Britain (NAG) set up a Gemmological Committee for this purpose in 1908.
-This committee matured into the Gemmological Association of Great Britain (also known as Gem-A), now an educational charity and accredited awarding body with its courses taught worldwide.
+Rudimentary education in gemology for jewellers and gemologists began in the nineteenth century, but the first qualifications were instigated after the National Association of Goldsmiths of Great Britain (NAG) set up as an Education Committee for this purpose in 1908.
+The committee emerged as a distinct branch of NAG (named the Gemmological Association) in 1931, shortly after the incorporation of the Gemological Institute of America (GIA).
+In 1938 the branch was renamed as the Gemmological Association of Great Britain, before being incorporated in 1847.
+The organisation is now an educational charity and accredited awarding body with its courses taught worldwide.

-The first US graduate of Gem-A's diploma course, in 1929, was Robert Shipley, who later established both the Gemological Institute of America and the American Gem Society.
+The first US graduate of Gem-A's diploma course, in 1929, was Robert Shipley, who then established both the Gemological Institute of America and the American Gem Society.
 There are now several professional schools and associations of gemologists and certification programs around the world.

 The first gemological laboratory serving the jewelry trade was established in London in 1925, prompted by the influx of the newly developed "cultured pearl" and advances in the synthesis of rubies and sapphires.
-There are now numerous gem laboratories around the world requiring ever more advanced equipment and experience to identify the new challenges - such as treatments to gems, new synthetics, and other new materials.
+There are now numerous gem laboratories around the world requiring ever more advanced equipment and experience to identify the new challenges – such as treatments to gems, new synthetics, and other new materials.

 Background

 It is often difficult to obtain an expert judgement from a neutral laboratory.
 Analysis and estimation in the gemstone trade usually have to take place on site.
 Professional gemologists and gemstone buyers use mobile laboratories, which pool all necessary instruments in a travel case.
 Such so-called travel labs even have their own current supply, which makes them independent from infrastructure.
 They are also suitable for gemological expeditions.

 Gemstones are basically categorized based on their crystal structure, specific gravity, refractive index, and other optical properties, such as pleochroism.
 The physical property of "hardness" is defined by the irregular Mohs scale of mineral hardness.

 Gemologists study these factors while valuing or appraising cut and polished gemstones.
 Gemological microscopic study of the internal structure is used to determine whether a gem is synthetic or natural by revealing natural fluid inclusions or partially melted exogenous crystals that are evidence of heat treatment to enhance color.

 The spectroscopic analysis of cut gemstones also allows a gemologist to understand the atomic structure and identify its origin, which is a major factor in valuing a gemstone.
-For example, a ruby from Burma will have definite internal and optical activity variance from a Thai ruby.
+For example, a ruby from Myanmar (Burma) will have definite internal and optical activity variance from a Thai ruby.

 When the gemstones are in a rough state, the gemologist studies the external structure; the host rock and mineral association; and natural and polished color.
 Initially, the stone is identified by its color, refractive index, optical character, specific gravity, and examination of internal characteristics under magnification.